mitchpaulus/stsd/README.md

 ### Day Type Page

 1. For each day entry:
+    - 1 byte: non-zero byte to indicate following 180 bits are good
     - 180 bytes: day format.
 Bit string of 1440 bits, 1 for each minute of the day.

+Zero-padded after last record to page boundary.

 ### Trend Definition Page

 1. For each trend:
     - 4 byte: trend Id (Once set, should never change)
     - 256 bytes: trend name, UTF-8 encoded, padded with null bytes

+One-padded (to allow id to act as zero-index) after last record to page boundary.

 ### Index Page